You are currently viewing Emergency Fund – What is It, How to Build It & Why It’s Essential?

 • If you have no dedicated savings fund to pull cash from in your time of need, you can be forced to take loans or pay through credit.
 This can lead you into a cycle of debt which can adversely impact your long-term and short-term goals.
 Having an emergency fund means you don’t have to fall under the burden of debt.

 • It plays an important role in risk management and investment planning as well.
 Let’s say you invest through a Systematic Investment Plan or SIP.
-In case you have to urgently pay an unexpected medical bill in a given month, you won’t have to stop your SIP instalment.
+In case you have to urgently pay an unexpected medical bill in a given month, you won’t have to stop your SIP installment.
 Instead, you can dip into your emergency fund to pay the bills thus protecting your investment.

 • An emergency fund is also very important and allows you to stay the course with your investment strategy.
 You won’t have to prematurely dip into your investments and will avoid disruptions caused by unplanned withdrawals.